Are pitbulls loyal to their owners?

 Service dogs help people with mental health issues such as post-traumatic stress disorder.
 These dogs are trained to help people who have a variety of mental conditions, including anxiety, depression, and bipolar disorder.
 They are nonjudgmental companions who can help reduce the symptoms of PTSD.
 Service dogs can make living independently much easier for people who have experienced traumatic events in their lives.

 Though Pit Bulls are not as common as other breeds, they can be excellent service animals for people with a traumatic experience.
 They are very loyal and intelligent, and can learn new tricks quickly.
 These dogs can also be trained to become companion animals, so they can help their owners in their everyday lives.
 Unlike other breeds, however, Pit Bulls cannot be used as service dogs by people without disabilities.

 - What it is a better pet rottweiler or pitbull?

-- Are pitbulls good with other dogs?
+- Are pitbulls smart?